team914/autolib/README.md

 ## License

-AutoLib is licensed under the Mozilla Public License 2.0.
+AutoLib is licensed under the MIT License.

 ## Thank You!
 Huge Thanks to the following.
 AutoLib wouldn't be AutoLib without these wonderful people.